 At NYU Langone’s Heart Valve Center, you receive personalized care based on your individual needs.
 Our team is made up of doctors who specialize in different areas of cardiology and cardiac surgery, ensuring that you receive a comprehensive workup on your first visit to reduce the need for repeat trips.

 Your First Appointment

 Most of the time, we can ensure that all necessary tests are completed by the day of your initial visit.
 Our primary team of heart valve doctors reviews your records, and at your appointment, we discuss your treatment options.
 During your visit, you may also meet with other specialists based on your individual needs such as geriatric cardiologists, physical therapists, nutritionists, or research specialists.

 We understand that deciding between the variety of treatment options for heart valve disease may feel overwhelming for patients and their families.
 We provide you and your family with the information you need to make an informed decision.

 Diagnostic Testing for Heart Valve Disease

-- echocardiogram, in which an ultrasound is used to show how your heart valves are working.
+- echocardiogram, in which ultrasound is used to show how your heart and its valves are working

-- CT scan, which uses X-ray imaging to view your heart and blood vessels
+- cardiac CT scan, in which X-ray imaging is used to view your heart and blood vessels

 Treatments for Aortic Valve Disease